Skip to main content

 Food businesses must ensure there are adequate facilities for food handlers to wash their hands.
 Hand wash facilities must be only used for washing hands, arms and face and should include warm running water, soap (or soap alternative) and single-use hand towel.

-If a food handler believes they could have or be a carrier of a food borne illness they must advise their supervisor and ensure they do not handle food that they could contaminate as a result of the disease.
+If a food handler believes they could have or be a carrier of a foodborne illness they must advise their supervisor and ensure they do not handle food that they could contaminate as a result of the disease.

 Food handlers must ensure all food contact surfaces are kept clean and adequately protected from contamination.